octagonal/AnthonyMadhvani_Bachelorproef/paper/020_the_example_app.md

 The following figure shows how the user will interact with the application and go from one activity to the next.

-## What's out of scope

 ## Quality measurement

-### Performance
+This list of metrics was adapted from *Code Quality: The Open Source Perspective*, which won the 2007 Software Development Productivity Award.

+### Efficiency and resource utilization

-Performance will be measured using Android Studio's built-in profiler.
+Efficiency will be measured using Android Studio's built-in profiler.
 This has a number of benefits including that every pattern can be tested on a standard set of devices.
 This allows us to ignore device-specific Android versions, such as Samsung, which tend to have some differences from the standard OS [Link naar samsung bugs].

 In order to provide examples that are both usable in the real world and easy to demonstrate, only the latest version of Android will be tested on.
 Currently this is 6.0.

+### Decoupling

+### Testability

+### Fault tolerance

-### Development speed
+### Extendability

-This is more difficult to measure but certainly useful.

 ### Verbosity of code